-Need for lesson - Seeds already started in clear jar that have started growing, lima bean for each child (presoaked), paper towels, clear jar or vase, lima beans for the jar, Seed Matching work, and Kinds of Seeds (MontessoriPrintShop.com)
+Need for lesson – Seeds already started in clear jar that have started growing, a bean seed for each child (pre-soaked), paper towels, clear jar or vase, beans for the jar, Seed Matching work, and Kinds of Seeds.

 Seeds – Have a variety of seeds for children to look at and feel.

-Provide sticks or other item for children to place inside of a plant they watered.
-If they see a plant without a stick they will know it needs to be watered and if it has one they will know it doesn't need to be at this time.
-(Check plants as to its need for watering and control the removing of sticks as needed each day.)
+Provide sticks or other items for children to place inside of a plant they watered.
+If they see a plant without a stick they will know it needs to be watered and if it has one they will know it doesn’t need to be at this time.
+(Check plants as to its need for watering and control the removing of sticks as needed each day).

 Seed Wheel – Provide white paper plates, variety of seeds, and glue.
 Mark paper plates into sections and children can glue different seeds in each section.
 Older children can label each type of seed on their plates.